 There are a number of HIPAA compliant cloud based storage solutions that meet HIPAA compliance standards.
 But these are the very best, and most reliable:

-1. Google Cloud Drive
+1. Is Google Drive HIPAA Compliant?

 Ever wondered if Google’s cloud storage is HIPAA compliant?
 Yes it is.
 In fact, Google started preparing itself for HIPAA compliance way back in 2013 with the signing of a series of BAAs for its cloud services.
 This gradual preparation eventually qualified their cloud services as HIPAA compliant.
-Google’s storage is considered the best HIPAA compliant cloud storage for small business.
+Google’s storage is considered the best HIPAA compliant file storage for small business.

 There are a ton of features that put Google cloud drive at the very top.
 But let's focus on the three features that are most important: